 Although one might worry about their welfare in the harsh Arctic climate, they are more likely to overheat than be too cold.
-Thanks to a thick layer of blubber made of fats and collagen, walruses are well equipped to handle the worst Mother Nature can throw at them.
+Thanks to a thick layer of blubber made of fats and collagen, walruses are well-equipped to handle the worst Mother Nature can throw at them.

 “Walruses can thermoregulate by sending blood to the surface of their skin to cool down.
 That’s why they can change color from brownish red to a very pink color,” says Cory Ann Hom-Weaver, a Marine Biologist and Ecologist on Silversea voyages.

 When you come across a herd of walruses hauled out on the beach on an Arctic cruise, you see various shades of brown (and a bit of pink) for miles.
-The loud honks, the smells and the sheer volume of the animals overwhelms.
+The loud honks, the smells and the sheer volume of the animals overwhelm.

-They mostly prefer to rest on ice, but the ice recedes in summer, leaving only sandy beaches with sometimes thousands of same sex walruses hauled out together.
+They mostly prefer to rest on ice, but the ice recedes in summer, leaving only sandy beaches with sometimes thousands of same-sex walruses hauled out together.
 During breeding season, one bull can find himself with a harem of up to 20 cows.